 Expenditures shall be in compliance with the state and federal guidelines for allowable project costs.
-State guidelines for allowable costs are outlined in the Department of Financial Services' Reference Guide for State Expenditures (as of August 2021), incorporated by reference, which is available online at https://www.myfloridacfo.com/division/aa/manuals/documents/ReferenceGuideforStateExpenditures.pdf.
+State guidelines for allowable costs are outlined in the Department of Financial Services' Reference Guide for State Expenditures (as of October 2022), incorporated by reference, which is available online at myfloridacfo.com/docs-sf/accounting-and-auditing-libraries/state-agencies/reference-guide-for-state-expenditures.pdf?sfvrsn=b4cc3337_2.
+Federal guidelines for allowable costs can be found at myfloridacfo.com/docs-sf/accounting-and-auditing-libraries/state-agencies/reference-guide-for-state-expenditures.pdf?sfvrsn=b4cc3337_2.
 Federal guidelines for allowable costs can be found at gpo.gov/fdsys/pkg/CFR-2014-title2-vol1-part200-subpartE.pdf in 2 CFR, Part 200, Subpart E - Cost Principles (as of December 2019), incorporated by reference.